angular-university/angular-ebook/README.md

 - When should we use each feature and why ?
 - How much do I need to know about the internals of Angular in order to be proficient using it ?
 - Is a given feature commonly used in day to day application development, or is it meant mostly for third party library development ?
 - We will give some practical and easy to understand explanations about to the multiple concepts around Angular, Typescript and Single Page Applications in general.
 The goal is to give you a high-density of those Haha moments, that are really what learning is all about.
-So in a Nutshell, let’s summarize the content of this book:
+So in a Nutshell, let’s summarize the content of this guide:

 # Table Of Contents